agoralabs/appmesh-demo-aws/README.md

 ### Step 15 : Create a Lambda@Edge function to redirect to Cognito if unauthorized access

+Lambda@Edge is an extension of AWS Lambda.
+Lambda@Edge is a compute service that lets you execute functions that customize the content that Amazon CloudFront delivers.
+You can author Node.js or Python functions in the Lambda console in one AWS Region, US East (N. Virginia).

+To create a Lambda@Edge function to redirect to Cognito login if unauthorized access :

 - cd to **15-atedge** folder.
 - Update the file **files/14_authorizer_real_token_env_vars.json**